Esther125/git-practice/week-03/README.md

     -   **Disaster Recovery & Fault Tolerance**
         If your application requires high availability and fault tolerance, selecting an AWS region with multiple AZs is crucial.

-To sum up, the factors we need to take into consideration when choosing AWS Region are:
+To sum up, the factors we need to take into consideration when choosing AWS Region are: **Latency, Regulation, Cost-efficiency, Service Availability and Disaster Recovery & Fault Tolerance.**

--   Latency
--   Regulation
--   Cost-efficiency
--   Service Availability
--   Disaster Recovery & Fault Tolerance

 ## C. Build Express Project